How The Fund Works

 - Strengthening the middle class that is in danger in the US

-Low income Alaskans especially rural Alaskan would be hardest hit by a PFD cut, a regressive tax.
+Low income Alaskans especially rural Alaskans are hardest hit by a PFD cut, a regressive tax.

 A study in 2016 by the University of Alaska Institute of Social and Economic Research (ISER) says that cutting the PFD is the worst effect on the economy, especially income, compared to other budget options.